grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 **Use:**

+> Before you begin, make sure you have the following items:
+>
-> Before you begin, make sure you have the following items:<ul><li>The kubectl command-line tool.
-To learn how to install kubectl, refer to [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).</li><li>(Optional) The helm command-line tool for managing Helm charts.
-To learn how to install helm, refer to [Installing Helm](https://helm.sh/docs/intro/install/) in the Helm documentation.</li></ul>
+> - The kubectl command-line tool.
+To learn how to install kubectl, refer to [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
+> - (Optional) The helm command-line tool for managing Helm charts.
+To learn how to install helm, refer to [Installing Helm](https://helm.sh/docs/intro/install/) in the Helm documentation.

 **Don't use:**